7Eltantawy/TemplaGen/README.md

 ## How to setup your own template?

+### Folder way

+- First
+  - Create Folder for templates anywhere on your device.
+  - Copy its path.
+  - Open vscode settings
+  - search for `templagen`
+  - Look for `templatesFolderPath` and paste path in it.
+- Second
+  - Create new Folder with any name you want.
+  - Make `templagen.json` inside the Folder
+  - ```
+    {
+      "needSubDir": false,
+      "subDirNameCase":"snakeCase"
+    }
+    ```
+  - Create any folders or files in the folder as you like.

+### Json way

 - Open vscode settings
 - search for `templagen`
 - Dir Templates `edit in settings.json`